particle-iot/docs/src/content/integrations/org-integrations.md

 ![](/assets/images/integrations/org-edit-integration2.png)

 In order to separate the integration, you must change at least one field so it no longer matches the shared integration.
-For example, you can change the name which won't affect the operation of the webhook.
+For example, you can change the name which won't affect the operation of the integration.

 ![](/assets/images/integrations/org-edit-separate.png)